 - Pieces of God: It was once known as the God Tree and is the origin of all chakra in the world.
 The mother of the Sage stole a portion of its power by eating its fruit, causing it to become a monster in an effort to get that chakra back.
-The Sage's solution was to split its chakra into 9 parts and form it into the Tailed Beasts.
-Madara's plan to revive it involves sealing the 9 beasts back inside.
+The Sage's solution was to split its chakra into nine parts and form it into the Tailed Beasts.
+Madara's plan to revive it involves sealing the nine Tailed Beasts back inside.
 Notably, reviving it does not actually require the entire beasts.
 Only a portion of the chakra from each is enough to initiate its eventual revival, albeit at a slower pace.
-If the combined Chakra of all living things is reconnected to the god tree, a new chakra fruit will be created.
+If the combined chakra of all living things is reconnected to the god tree, a new chakra fruit will be created.

-- When it metamorphoses into its second form it causes the Sensing Sphere, which is used to measure chakra levels across the entire war, to form an entirely separate sphere - so it has roughly equal power to every single being in the elemental nations at the moment put together.
+- When it metamorphoses into its second form, it causes the Sensing Sphere, which is used to measure chakra levels across the entire war, to form an entirely separate sphere.
+As such, it has roughly equal power to every single being in the elemental nations at the moment put together.

 - Revision: It's revealed that the Ten-Tails wasn't just the tree, Kaguya was part of it too.
 The tree wasn't trying to take its chakra back, as it was non sentient.
 Kaguya was the one trying.

-- Roaring Rampage of Revenge: The Ten-Tails didn't care at all about humans or wars until Kaguya Ōtsutsuki stole its power, and went berserk trying to get that power back.
+- Roaring Rampage of Revenge: According to legend, the Ten-Tails didn't care at all about humans or wars until Kaguya Ōtsutsuki stole its power, and went berserk trying to get that power back.
 This is later revealed to be a half-truth: Kaguya merged with the tree in an effort to get back the chakra she'd passed on to her descendants.